kabartay/kaggle-fetal-health-classification/README.md

-# kaggle-fetal-health-classification
+# Kaggle Fetal Health Classification
-Kaggle Fetal Health Classification Task
+Kaggle task to classify fetal health in order to prevent child and maternal mortality.